 The public Christian desires to speak about God in public ways that influence how citizens – not just Christians – think about things.

-It was in large part the voices of public Christians and the public church that worked together with a broad coalition of other activists gty_selma_montgomery_civil_rights_walk_mlk_thg_120130_wblogto abolish slavery, to demand the civil rights of Black citizens, to influence child labor laws, to advocate for workers’ compensation protections …and on and on and on.
+It was in large part the voices of public Christians and the public church that worked together with a broad coalition of other activists to abolish slavery, to demand the civil rights of Black citizens, to influence child labor laws, to advocate for workers’ compensation protections …and on and on and on.
 The Christian voice has made a huge difference in this land that we love.
 The church’s influence has helped change our world.

 But there is another religious voice prominent in the public conversation of America.
 What concerns me about this voice is that it is lacking in the concept of a wider social community; it is dismissive of Christ’s demand that we “love our neighbors as we love ourselves;” that we should do whatever we can to care for God’s little ones; that we ought to go to some trouble and put ourselves at risk in order to care for those who are lost and struggling.